nixworks/public/news/2009/07/8/README.md

 ##### The Guardian
 ### [ "The Guardian" claims that rival English newspaper, the Rupert Murdoch-owned "News of the World" tabloid, paid GBP1 million in court costs after its journalists were accused of involvement in phone tapping celebrities and politicians. ](/news/2009/07/8/the-guardian-claims-that-rival-english-newspaper-the-rupert-murdoch-owned-news-of-the-world-tabloid-paid-agbp1-million-in-court-costs.md)
-_Context: The Guardian, England, Rupert Murdoch, News of the World, tabloid_
+_Context: News of the World, Rupert Murdoch, England, The Guardian, tabloid_

 ##### Rapamycin
 ### [ It is claimed that the drug rapamycin, discovered in the soil of Easter Island in the 1970s, may help to fight the ageing process. ](/news/2009/07/8/it-is-claimed-that-the-drug-rapamycin-discovered-in-the-soil-of-easter-island-in-the-1970s-may-help-to-fight-the-ageing-process.md)
-_Context: Easter Island, rapamycin_
+_Context: rapamycin, Easter Island_

 ## [Previous Day...](/news/2009/07/7/index.md)